 Why It’s Important

-Chimps have unique personalities and are sentient beings, capable of logic and building emotional connections with other species – especially humans – andare vital members of their ecosystems, as essential “seed dispersers” which help to ensure the life of many plant and other animal species.
-Chimpanzees teach us more about humankind’s primate lineage and great ape evolutionary behavioral inheritance because we share a most recent common ancestor.
+Chimps have unique personalities and are sentient beings, capable of logic and building emotional connections with other species – especially humans – and are vital members of their ecosystems, as essential “seed dispersers”, helping to ensure the life of many plant and other animal species.
+Chimpanzees also teach us more about humankind’s primate lineage and great ape evolutionary behavioral inheritance because we share a most recent common ancestor.
 What we learn from chimpanzee behaviors, especially social behaviors, has potential correlations to human behaviors and thus can help identify some of our most innate responses and behaviors.

 Unfortunately, Chimpanzees are endangered on the IUCN’s Red List.
 At the turn of the 20th century, there were an estimated 1-2 million chimpanzees across 25 countries in Equatorial Africa.
-Current estimates suggest there are now as few as 350,000 chimpanzees remaining in only 21 African countries.
-They suffer due to threats like habitat loss, disease, fragmented populations, illegal wildlife trafficking and are still in many biomedical research facilities around the world as well as kept as illegal pets in roadside attractions and unaccredited zoos.
-Together we must work to stop these threats and save chimpanzees!
+Current estimates suggest there are now as few as 340,000 chimpanzees remaining in only 21 African countries.
+They suffer due to threats like habitat loss, disease, fragmented populations, and illegal wildlife trafficking.
+In captivity, many sadly remain in biomedical research facilities around the world, and are kept as illegal pets, in roadside attractions and unaccredited zoos.
+Together we must work to stop these threats, improve their well-being in captive environments, and save chimpanzees!

 How to Get Involved